cisco/cisco-network-puppet-module/README.md

 #### Parameters

 ##### `asymmetric`
 port-channel asymmetric hash.
 Valid values are true, false or 'default'.
-This property is supported only on (Nexus 7k)
+This property is supported only on N7k.

 ##### `bundle_hash`
 port-channel bundle hash.
-Valid values are 'ip', 'ip-l4port', 'ip-l4port-vlan', 'ip-vlan', 'l4port', 'mac', 'port', 'ip-only', 'port-only', 'ip-gre' or 'default'. 'port', 'ip-only', 'port-only', 'ip-gre' are not supported on (Nexus 7k). 'ip-l4port', 'ip-l4port-vlan', 'ip-vlan', 'l4port', 'ip-gre' are not supported on (Nexus 5|6k). 'port', 'ip-only', 'port-only' are not supported on (Nexus 3|9k)
+Valid values are 'ip', 'ip-l4port', 'ip-l4port-vlan', 'ip-vlan', 'l4port', 'mac', 'port', 'ip-only', 'port-only', 'ip-gre' or 'default'.
+* 'port', 'ip-only', 'port-only', 'ip-gre' are only supported on N9k, N30xx, N31xx, N56xx, N6k.
+* 'ip-l4port', 'ip-l4port-vlan', 'ip-vlan', 'l4port', 'ip-gre' are only supported on N9k, N30xx, N31xx, N7k.
+* 'port', 'ip-only', 'port-only' are only supported on N56xx, N6k, N7k.

 ##### `bundle_select`
 port-channel bundle select.
 Valid values are 'src', 'dst', 'src-dst' or 'default'.

 ##### `concatenation`
 port-channel concatenation enable or disable.
 Valid values are true, false or 'default'.
-This property is supported only on (Nexus 3|9k)
+This property is only supported on N9k, N30xx, N31xx.

 ##### `hash_distribution`
 port-channel hash-distribution.
 Valid values are 'adaptive', 'fixed' or the keyword 'default'.
-This property is supported only on (Nexus 7k)
+This property is only supported on N7k.

 ##### `hash_poly`
 port-channel hash-polynomial.
 Valid values are 'CRC10a', 'CRC10b', 'CRC10c' or 'CRC10d'.
-Note: This property does not support the keyword 'default' and it is only supported on Nexus N56xx and N6k.
+Note: This property does not support the keyword 'default' and it is only supported on N56xx and N6k.

 ##### `load_defer`
 port-channel load-defer time interval.
 Valid values are integer or 'default'.
-This property is supported only on (Nexus 7k)
+This property is only supported on N7k.

 ##### `resilient`
 port-channel resilient mode.
 Valid values are true, false or 'default'.
-This property is supported only on (Nexus 3|9k)
+This property is only supported on N9k, N30xx, N31xx.

 ##### `rotate`
 port-channel hash input offset.
 Valid values are integer or 'default'.
-This property is not supported on (Nexus 3|7|9k)
+This property is only supported on N9k, N30xx, N31xx, N7k.

 ##### `symmetry`
 port-channel symmetry hash.
 Valid values are true, false or 'default'.
-This property is supported only on (Nexus 3|9k)
+This property is only supported on N9k, N30xx, N31xx.

 --
 ### Type: cisco_snmp_community